 - Best park – Auburn State Recreation Area

-- Best activity for kids – Old Town Auburn Scavenger Hunt
+- Activity for kids – Old Town Auburn Scavenger Hunt

-- Best activity for adults – Auburn Axe Throwing
+- Activity for adults – Auburn Axe Throwing

 - Best food – Auburn Alehouse

 - Best nightlife – Auburn Placer Performing Arts Center

 Marked by a granite statue of Claude Chana, Old Town Auburn is a unique downtown district that defines the small town.
 A vignette into history, each preserved building celebrates a part of the area’s past.